masaponto/PONSTG/README.md

 ## ADE
 Android Studio

-## Attention about build
+## Attention to build
 If you want to build from souse code,
 you need to prepare 2 soud file named "beamsound.mp3" and "hitsound.mp3". (not mp3 is OK.)
-And put them under /app/res/raw/
+And put them under /app/src/main/res/raw/

 ## Stuff
 - http://www.music-note.jp